le17i/youtube-search/README.md

-# youtube-search
+# YouTube Search
-A simple app using YouTube API to search videos
+A simple app using YouTube API to search videos.